Uncover the future of SPARC Emulation with Charon SSP.

 In this article, you will get to know everything related to replacing legacy systems.
 Most importantly, you will uncover how to replace legacy systems the right way.

-Why replace legacy systems?
+Why is replacing legacy systems important to you?
 IT leaders must understand that it’s not necessarily the operating systems.
 In fact, the operating system is executing essential applications that are vital to the business.
-Chaning them puts your business continuity at stake.
+Changing them puts your business continuity at stake.

 Recent data shows that unplanned downtime results in a staggering 11% loss of yearly turnover for Fortune Global 500 companies, amounting to nearly $1.5 trillion.
 And legacy hardware is the major contributor to this.